Ministry of Foreign Affairs (United Arab Emirates)

 The Ministry of Foreign Affairs (MoFA) (وزارة الخارجية) is a federal government ministry in the United Arab Emirates responsible for overseeing the country's diplomatic relations as well as its foreign policy.
 The ministry is also responsible for maintaining UAE's government offices abroad with diplomatic and consular status.

-List
+History

+The MoFA was established on 9 December 1971, shortly after the formation of the United Arab Emirates on 2 December 1971.
+MoFA is responsible for formulating and implementing the UAE's foreign policy.

+Leadership

+On 9 February 2006, Abdullah bin Zayed Al Nahyan assumed the role of Minister of Foreign Affairs.
+Al Nahyan was appointed as Deputy Prime Minister in mid-2024.

 This is a list of foreign ministers of the United Arab Emirates.